GGP1/kure/README.md

 > The stronger your master password, the harder it will be for the attacker to get access to your information.

-Kure won't store your master password **anywhere**, it will be encrypted and kept in-memory in a protected buffer using [memguard](https://github.com/awnumar/memguard).
-Here are two interesting articles from its author talking about [memory security](https://spacetime.dev/memory-security-go) and [encrypting secrets in memory](https://spacetime.dev/encrypting-secrets-in-memory).
+Kure won't store your master password **anywhere**, it will be encrypted and kept in-memory in a protected buffer (see [memory security](#memory-security) for details).

 When the key is required for an operation, it's **decrypted** and sent into a key derivation function called [Argon2](https://github.com/P-H-C/phc-winner-argon2/blob/master/argon2-specs.pdf) (winner of the Password Hashing Competition in 2015) with the **id** version.
 Right after this, the protected buffer is **destroyed**.

 This makes it secure even when the user is into a session and the password resides in the memory.

-> Argon2id key derivation is done with a 32 byte salt along with the master password, the number of logical threads usable and two parameters: *memory* and *iterations* (1024 MB and 1 by default) that can be adapted to your preferences in the configuration file.
+Argon2id key derivation is done with a 32 byte salt along with the master password and three parameters: *memory*, *iterations* (1024 MB and 1 by default) and *threads* (the number of logical threads usable by default), these can be adapted to your preferences using the "kure restore argon2" command.
 The final key is 256-bit long.

+> When encrypting a record, the salt used by Argon2 is randomly generated and appended to the ciphertext, everytime the record is decrypted, the salt is extracted from the end of the ciphertext and used to derive the key.

 The Argon2id variant with 1 iteration and maximum available memory is recommended as a default setting for all environments.
 This setting is secure against side-channel attacks and maximizes adversarial costs on dedicated bruteforce hardware.

 If one of the devices that will handle the database has lower than 1GB of memory, we recommend setting the *memory* value to the half of that device RAM availability.
 Otherwise, default values should be fine.

-**Test argon2 performance** with the `kure config test` command.

-> If you want to change the password or the argon2 parameters use `kure restore argon2 [flags]`.
+##### Useful commands

++ [kure config argon2 test](/docs/commands/config/subcommands/argon2/subcommands/test.md) to **test argon2 performance**.
++ [kure config argon2](/docs/commands/config/subcommands/argon2/argon2.md) to see the values under which the password encrypted the records.
++ [kure restore argon2](/docs/commands/restore/subcommands/argon2.md) to change the parameters used by argon2.
++ [kure restore password](/docs/commands/restore/subcommands/password.md) to change the password.

+### Memory security

+> Kure attempts to protect sensitive information stored in-memory but it's not guaranteed.

+Go is a managed-memory language, which means we have little control over memory.
+That's why the approach taken to defend the users from potential attackers is to wipe any bytes that are not longer used and to store sensitive data inside locked buffers using [memguard](https://github.com/awnumar/memguard).
+Here are two interesting articles from its author talking about [memory security](https://spacetime.dev/memory-security-go) and [encrypting secrets in memory](https://spacetime.dev/encrypting-secrets-in-memory).

+> In cases where the data is not immediately needed (like the master password), the data is encrypted before stored in the locked buffer.

 ### Encryption

-Encryption is done using [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) (Advanced Encryption Standard), a symmetric block cipher along with [GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) (Galois/Counter Mode) and a 256-bit key.
+Encryption is done using a 256-bit key, the symmetric block cipher [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) (Advanced Encryption Standard) along with [GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) (Galois/Counter Mode) a cipher mode providing an [authenticated encryption](https://en.wikipedia.org/wiki/Authenticated_encryption) algorithm designed to ensure both data authenticity (integrity) and confidentiality.

 > The national institute of standards and technology (NIST) selected AES as the best algorithm in terms of security, cost, resilience, integrity and surveillance of the algorithm in October 2000.